The chill of winter is in the air, and that means there is one thing on your kids' minds: snow!

 For most people, a Thanksgiving gathering wouldn’t be the same without traditional family recipes.
 However, swapping a fat-, salt- or calorie-rich ingredient or dish for a healthier one can help you enjoy holiday favorites even more knowing you’re paying less of a nutrition price.

-New research shows that up to 65 percent of influenza-related deaths among children can be prevented with flu vaccinations.
+Research shows that up to 65 percent of influenza-related deaths among children can be prevented with flu vaccinations.